 Sanctuary has rules of course.
 Rules to keep the peace.
 But I didn’t come this far to have my identity wiped.
 I agreed to follow the law so long as I got to keep my chain and shotgun.
 Fury’s shotgun.
 Fury and Riker, the people who rescued me from the lab, who brought me to the Dakotas and safety, safety they thought I’d find in Sanctuary.
 And I did.
 Until I didn’t.

-Talis Jones has always been an avid reader and any good story filled with fantasy and adventure is bound to be on her shelf.
+Talis Jones is a Mexican-English author of magic and mischief.
 Graduated Suma Cum Laude with a degree in Theatre she has explored both stage and film, now finding herself drawn towards the literary world as a new venue for storytelling.
-Inspired by her mixed heritage as a Mexican-Englishwoman raised in the wilds of America, she rallies for diverse characters and seeks to contribute with her own writing.

 Dog lover, chocolate fanatic, and music enthusiast, Talis currently resides in North Carolina where she has found a home for now that provides all of those favorite things.